sourabh-bhide/tissue2cells/ReadMe.md

 ## Tissue To Cells

-This repository contains methods used for discribing spatial distribution of myosin within and outside a cell in 2D epithelial tissue. ([Bhide et al](https://doi.org/10.1101/2020.10.15.333963))
+This repository contains methods used for discribing spatial distribution of myosin within and outside a cell in 2D epithelial tissue. [[Bhide et al.](https://doi.org/10.1101/2020.10.15.333963)]

 These scripts/notebooks use output files from tissue analyzer.